Deterministic generation of hybrid entangled states using quantum walks: Background

 \subsection{Hybrid entangled states}

-We start by giving a brief description of HE states, which have been generated so far on optical systems.
+We start by giving a brief description of the HE states, which have been generated so far on optical systems.
 Bipartite HE states are composed of two subsystems, where one of the subsystems corresponds to a qubit state, and the other corresponds to a coherent state.
 Generally, the qubit subsystem is defined using the basis $\lbrace \ket{0}, \ket{1}\rbrace$, while the subsystem corresponding to a coherent state is defined by $\lbrace \ket{\alpha_1}, \ket{\alpha_2}\rbrace $, where $\alpha_1$ and $\alpha_2$ are the coherent amplitudes.
-A hybrid entangled (HE) state is an entangled pair where the entanglement is between qubit states and coherent states of quantized light.
+A hybrid entangled (HE) state is an entangled pair where the entanglement is between qubit states and coherent states.
 A general HE state can be mathematically written as~\cite{KP12, JZK14}

-where $a_1$ and $a_2$ are the two modes pertaining to the qubit and coherent subsystem, respectively.
-For $\alpha_1 = -\alpha_2 = \alpha$, we obtain a symmetric form of a HE state, which can be written as
+where $a_1$ and $a_2$ are the two subsystems pertaining to the qubit and coherent subsystem, respectively.
+For $\alpha_1 = -\alpha_2 = \alpha$, we obtain a symmetric form of a HE state~\cite{KP12}, which can be written as

 Such states with small coherent amplitudes, $\alpha\lessapprox 1$ are experimentally available~\cite{JZK14}.
 They have been generated experimentally using photon addition on a coherent state as well as photon subtraction on two-mode squeezed states.
-These experimental techniques produce HE states with non-unit probability and very low fidelity ($\lessapprox 80 \%$) if the final coherent amplitude is $\alpha \gtrapprox 0.4$~\cite{JZK14}.
+These experimental techniques produce HE states with non-unit probability and very low fidelity ($\lessapprox 80 \%$) for low coherent amplitude $0.4\lessapprox \alpha \leq 1$~\cite{JZK14}.